rehierl/node-tree-outliner/3-2-0-design-3.md

 the sectioning node's enter event and the first node's enter event.

 <!-- ======================================================================= -->
-## Why the strict, why no loose type-2 definition?
+## Why no loose type-2 definition?

 Would it be reasonable to loosely define a type of section as "begins with the 'next subsequent' node" instead of the above strict definition (i.e. "begins